GBIFUruguay/lontra-harvester/lontra-harvester-cli/README.md

-canadensys-harvester-cli
+lontra-harvester-cli
 =======================

 WORK IN PROGRESS

-Canadensys harvester command-line interface (CLI)
+lontra harvester command-line interface (CLI)

 This tool allows:
 * Trigger the complete harvest for a single resource.